dave-007/azure-cli-talk/__slides.md

 # Dave's Take

 ## Key Points
-- Azure API is THE interface TO Azure
+- Azure API is THE interface to Azure, underlying all the cloud  tools (Portal, shell, programming, PowerShell & CLI) work against that API
-  - All cloud tools (Portal, shell, programming, PowerShell & CLI) work against that API
+- Azure CLI works on the OS and shell of your choice, including PowerShell
-  - azcli is arguably the simplest interface to Azure API
+- Azure CLI is arguably the simplest interface to Azure API
-- azcli works on the OS and shell of your choice, including PowerShell
+- Azure CLI is perhaps the best way to keep up with new Azure capabilities
-- azcli useful from the PowerShell shell, and alongside AZ PowerShell Modules?
+- **Let's learn and share what we learn as a community**

 ---